Linnyp/blogtest/blog/ord-cli-vs-ord-x.md

 ### Benefits That Stand Out

-- No node setup required, which means no waiting days for blockchain sync.
+-No node setup required, which means no waiting days for blockchain sync.
-- No coding or command-line commands to memorize.
+-No coding or command-line commands to memorize.
-- Beginner-friendly interface with guided steps.
+-Beginner-friendly interface with guided steps.
-- Works on most devices and browsers, with no heavy hardware needs.
+-Works on most devices and browsers, with no heavy hardware needs.
-- Lower margin for error, since the platform handles the technical parts for you.
+-Lower margin for error, since the platform handles the technical parts for you.

 ## Who Should Use Each Method?

 - **Ord CLI** is a solid choice for those who want to be as close to the blockchain as possible, don’t mind the technical setup, and value full control over the process.

 - **Ord-X** is ideal for users who simply want to create inscriptions without investing significant time in learning and setting up infrastructure.

 ## TL;DR